-I love recipes that combine meat (or fish) with vegetables.
+I love recipes that combine meat (or fish) with vegetables like this chicken in white wine with mushrooms.
 In Italian cooking terms, it combines secondo and contorno in a single dish, and if you serve the dish with some good bread, it becomes a one-pot meal, especially appreciated after the holidays when many of us are probably “cooked out”.

 Chicken, with its mild taste, lends itself to almost endless pairings.
 One that I particularly like in the cold weather months is chicken and mushrooms.
 I found this recipe in a wonderful, under-appreciated 1978 cookbook entitled The Cuisine of Venice and Surrounding Northern Regions by Hedy Giusti-Lanham and Andrea Dodi.
 It is, sadly, out of print but can be bought used on amazon.com.